 Make one point at a time.

 As above, this is a really key aspect of Kialo!
-If you make multiple points at once, you risk creating confusion and obscuring parts of your arguments.
+If you make multiple points in one claim, you risk creating confusion and obscuring parts of your arguments.
 Examples are often better placed as their own pro claims beneath a claim, rather than integrated into it.

 Keep claims short, simple and to the point.